Skip to content

 --secret REGISTRY_TOKEN=ghp-abc123

-pocketci run examples/both/secrets-basic.ts \
+pocketci pipeline set examples/both/secrets-basic.ts \

---secret API_KEY=sk-live-abc123 \
+--secret API_KEY=sk-live-abc123

 Architecture